 Brevard has a nice food scene and while walking around Downtown, you should stop by Rocky’s Grill & Soda Shop (above, left) for an old-fashioned milkshake, fountain cherry coke, and a hot dog!
 If you find yourself outside of the town and are craving some of that traditional western North Carolina barbecue, Hawg Wild has some incredible ribs and pulled pork!

-There are also some nice places to grab a drink or pint in town, including Brevard Brewing Company.
-Of course, you can’t leave Brevard without a brew from Oskar Blues Brewery!
-Enjoy a pint of their famed Dale’s Pale Ale or the lesser known Hotbox Coffee IPA.
+Enjoy a pint of their famed Dale’s Pale Ale or the lesser-known Hotbox Coffee IPA.
 Sit under their large outdoor carport with a bucket of peanuts and make friends around you!

 Sure, you had to know we’d include Oskar Blues in our weekend things to do in Brevard but we also mentioned it in our guide to North Carolina breweries.